ue bot icon

 • … Although the familiarity produced by contact usually leads to greater liking, the opposite occurs if the contact carries distasteful experiences with it.
 The evidence that team-oriented learning is an antidote to this disorder may tell us about the heavy impact of cooperation on the liking process.

-• Compliance professionals of forever attempting to establish that we and they are working for the same goals, that we must “pull together” for mutual benefit, that they are, in essence, our teammates.
+• Compliance professionals are forever attempting to establish that we and they are working for the same goals, that we must “pull together” for mutual benefit, and that they are, in essence, our teammates.

 • There is a natural human tendency to dislike a person who brings us unpleasant information, even when that person did not cause the bad news.
 The simple association with it is enough to stimulate our dislike.